-GRI Standards Brief Description of the Disclosures Brief Information on Key Disclosures, Reference Page Numbers Full or Part Disclosure RESPONSIBLE BANKING (CONT.D') M4: Responsible Lending & Source of Funds 103-1 Explanation of the material topic and its Boundary M4: Responsible Lending & Source of Funds - Why is This Important?
-153 Full 103-2 The management approach and its components Full 103-3 Evaluation of the management approach M4: Responsible Lending & Source of Funds - What Did We Do?
-154 Full 203-1 Infrastructure investments and services supported M4: Responsible Lending & Source of Funds - What is Our Approac & What Did We Do?
-Through our COVID-19 Financing, Empowering SMEs and Start-u initiatives, we offer funding opportunities for SMEs, start-ups, micro-SM With our Financial Literacy programmes, we help communities to improte their financial, credit and debt management knowledge.
+GRI Standards Brief Description of the Disclosures Brief Information on Key Disclosures, Reference Page Numbers Full or Part Disclosure RESPONSIBLE BANKING (CONT.D') ) M4: Responsible Lending & Source of Funds 103-1 Explanation of the material topic and its Boundary M4: Responsible Lending & Source of Funds - Why is This Important?
+153 Full 103-2 The management approach and its components M4: Responsible Lending & Source of Funds - What is Our Approach?
+153 Full 103-3 Evaluation of the management approach M4: Responsible Lending & Source of Funds - What Did We Do?
+154 Full 203-1 Infrastructure investments and services supported M4: Responsible Lending & Source of Funds - What is Our Approach? & What Did We Do?
+Through our COVID-19 Financing, Empowering SMEs and Start-ups initiatives, we offer funding opportunities for SMEs, start-ups, micro-SMEs.
+With our Financial Literacy programmes, we help communities to improve their financial, credit and debt management knowledge.
 153 Full 203-2 Significant indirect economic impacts M4: Responsible Lending & Source of Funds - What Did We Achieve?
 RM22.60 billion contributed to the SME sector through loans and financing, RM60.00 million channelled for start-ups via SME Biz Start-up-I, close to 12,000 SME leaders engaged since AmBank BizCLUB's inception.
-156 Partial M5: Responsible Investment & Advisory Services 103-1 Explanation of the material topic and its Boundary M5: Responsible Investment & Advisory Services - Why is This Important?
-157 Full 103-2 The management approach and its components ment approach and its M5: Responsible Investment & Advisory Services - What is Our Approach?
+156 Partial ) M5: Responsible Investment & Advisory Services 103-1 Explanation of the material topic and its Boundary M5: Responsible Investment & Advisory Services - Why is This Important?
+157 Full 103-2 The management approach and its components approach and its M5: Responsible Investment & Advisory Services - What is Our Approach?
 Full 103-3 Evaluation of the management approach M5: Responsible Investment & Advisory Services - What Did We Do?
 157 Full Non-GRI Disclosure Sustainable and Responsible Investment M5: Responsible Investment & Advisory Services - What is Our Approach?
 We adopted the ASEAN Green Bonds Standards (GBS), and the first financial institution to raise the ASEAN Green Bond, and the first GREEN SRI Sukuk for a listed Group.
 We are guided by both Securities Commission's SRI Roadmap and BNM's VBIAF.
-157 - 🖄 CONSCIOUS SELF-CONDUCT ) M6: Ethics, Governance & Compliance 103-1 Explanation of the material topic and its Boundary M6: Ethics, Governance & Compliance - Why is This Important?
+157 CONSCIOUS SELF-CONDUCT ) M6: Ethics, Governance & Compliance 103-1 Explanation of the material topic and its Boundary M6: Ethics, Governance & Compliance - Why is This Important?
 158 Full 103-2 The management approach and its components M6: Ethics, Governance & Compliance - What is Our Approach?
 158 - 159 Full 103-3 Evaluation of the management approach M6: Ethics, Governance & Compliance - What Did We Do?
-160 Full Mechanisms for advice and concerns about ethics Partial 102-25 Conflicts of Interest Sustainability Governance - M6: Ethics, Governance & Compliance Our Management on Conflict-of-Interest Policy ensures that any conflict of interests is properly managed and/or mitigated with high standards of professionalism, integrity and fair dealing.
+160 Full 102-17 Mechanisms for advice and concerns about ethics M6: Ethics, Governance & Compliance - What is Our Approach?
+Through our Whistleblower Protection Policy (WPP), stakeholders are encouraged to report any corruption or malpractices, with the whistleblowing process outlined in the report.
+159 Partial 102-25 Conflicts of Interest Sustainability Governance - M6: Ethics, Governance & Compliance Our Management on Conflict-of-Interest Policy ensures that any conflict of interests is properly managed and/or mitigated with high standards of professionalism, integrity and fair dealing.
 140 Partial